 If you’ve held an intervention before and you see that the person you love needs another talk, you might want to try a different type of intervention, as the person may have changed due to the addiction care provided.
 If you’ve never held an intervention before, you may need to use a different type than you would with someone who has been down this road before.

 No matter whether this is your first intervention or another in a long line of talks, we can help.
-At Black Bear Lodge, we can assess your situation and put you in touch with an interventionist who can help you to talk, plan and persuade your loved one to seek help.
-Just call us, and we’ll tell you more.
+At Black Bear Lodge, we can assess your situation and put you in touch with an interventionist who can help you to talk, plan, and persuade your loved one to seek help.
+Give us a call at 706-914-2327 today.